-50.(1) Within 2 months after a change of a particular-

-- (a) entered in the Register or Roll; or - (b) given to the Council to gain entry or remain on the Register or Roll;

-the nurse concerned must give written notice of the change to the Council.

-(2) The Council must make such alterations to the particulars in the Register or Roll, or take such other action, as is necessary for the Register or Roll to be an accurate record in relation to the persons who are entitled to be registered or enrolled nurses.
+- 50.(1) Within 2 months after a change of a particular- - (a) entered in the register or roll; or - (b) given to the council to gain entry or remain on the register or roll;the nurse concerned must give written notice of the change to the council.Maximum penalty-5 penalty units. - (2) The council must make such alterations to the particulars in the register or roll, or take such other action, as is necessary for the register or roll to be an accurate record in relation to the persons who are entitled to be registered or enrolled nurses.